AndrewC1998/website/content/home/projects.md

 weight = 75  # Order that this section will appear.

 title = "Enactus Projects"
 subtitle = "During my undergraduate and masters degrees, I took part in a variety of social enterprises through my involvement with Enactus.
+During the later years I was involved, I was Team Leader of Enactus Lancaster where I was ultimately responsible for all activities of the society.
 Some are highlighted below."

 [content]
   # Page type to display.
 E.g. project.